stuburger/yafl/README.md

 }
 ```

-## The **Fault** Component
+## The **Validator** Component

-A Fault is a basic component, but that doesn't make them any less useful!
-In fact you might find yourself rendering quite a few of them!
-Faults are how yafl does validation and they require a small shift in the way you think about form validation.
-While other form libraries usually do validation using a `validate` prop, yafl doesn't have the concept of validators.
-Instead in order to validate your Form you can simply render an error component when a specific condition has been met.
-This has the benefit of solving many of the edge cases around validation - the most obvious example being async change or blur validation.
-Since validation is done in this declaritive style there is no need for specialized props of any kind and reduces yafl's API surface area significantly.
+The `<Validator />` component can be 'rendered' to create errors on your Form.
+The concept of "rendering a validator" might require a small shift in the way you think about form validation since other form libraries usually do validation through the use of a `validate` prop.
+With yafl however, you validate your form by simply rendering a Validator.
+This has some interesting benefits, one of which is that a "rendered" validator solves some of the edge cases around form validation - the most obvious example being that of async validation.

 Here's an example:

 ```jsx
 // FaultExample.js